tencent cloud

 { alxxxId: 1.0, itexxagList: 1.0 , persxxal:1.0, stat:1.0}

-If you use the index as the optimal index, the execution process of the entire common multi-field equi query, sort query, and limit is as detailed below:
+If this index is selected as the optimal one, the execution flow for the entire common multi-field equality query + sort operation + limit restriction query is as follows:

 { $and: [ { alxxxId:"xxxx" }, { state: 0 }, { itexxagList: { $in: [ xxxx ] } }, { persxxal: 0 } ] }.sort({updateTime :1}).limit(10)